 The intent of the program is to help leaders understand the basic principles of Lean including its impact on problem solving, leadership, engagement and culture.
 Following the completion of this program, leaders will be able to identify waste, manage projects efficiently, utilize Lean tools, engage and empowering their staff, and develop a team of change agents.
 The impact of this program has potential to spark positive change within departments, across various levels of patient care and ultimately your overall culture.

-Four 2-day and one 1-day learning sessions, plus three 3-hr virtual coaching sessions.
+Four 2-day and one 1-day in-person learning sessions, plus three 3-hr virtual coaching sessions.

 - Understand the principles of Lean including its impact on problem solving, leadership, engagement and culture